The $k$-flip Ising game

 One of the crucial features of describing the temporal evolution of Ising-type systems in discrete time is a specification of a number of units $k$ that can change their state at a given time moment.
 The corresponding alternatives are single-flip, partially parallel and parallel dynamics where, in a system of N units, for which $k=1$, $1 < k < N$ and $k=N$ respectively.

-In game theory simultaneous decisions of agents are rather a norm than an exception.
-In this context a single-flip assumption in describing dynamical properties of noisy discrete choice games looks somewhat unnatural and simply borrowed from Glauber dynamics \cite{glauber1963time,salinas2001introduction} in spin systems where indeed simultaneous flipping of spin clusters is naturally considered as having low probability.
+In studies of dynamical evolution of spin systems in statistical physics the standard assumption is a single-flip dynamics introduced by Glauber \cite{glauber1963time}.
+It is indeed a reasonable assumption because in realistic description of spin systems kinetics simultaneous flipping of spin clusters is naturally considered as having low probability.
 Partially parallel dynamics is most often discussed in the context of accelerating the Monte-Carlo simulations \cite{swendsen1987nonuniversal,niedermayer1988general,wolff1989collective} are used to accelerate Monte Carlo simulations.
 In particular, the Swendesen-Wang algorithm \cite{swendsen1987nonuniversal} is based on using the Fortuin-Kasteleyn cluster decomposition \cite{kasteleyn1969phase,fortuin1972random} developed for efficient description of the structure of partition function in the Potts model.
 Partially parallel/diluted dynamics for the two-dimensional Ising model was considered in the recent paper \cite{bagnoli2025metastability}.
 Two-spin parallel dynamics was also considered in the framework of dynamical message passing approach to studying dynamical properties of Ising model on graphs in \cite{neri2009cavity}.
 Parallel dynamics was studied in \cite{derrida1989dynamical} in a general setting and in \cite{cirillo2003metastability} for the two-dimensional Ising model.

-The choice between sequential and parallel dynamics plays an important role in construction of models of (associative) memory with neural networks.
+The choice between sequential and parallel dynamics plays an important role in construction of models of (associative) memory based on neural networks.
 In particular, the papers \cite{little1974existence,little1975statistical,little1978analytic} analyse the possible role of parallel dynamics in reaching long-lived states of a neural network, while in \cite{shaw1974persistent} it was assumed that at each time step a Poisson-distributed random number of neurons could switch their states.
 Finally, in the foundational paper \cite{hopfield1982neural} a Glauber-type sequential dynamics was assumed.
 The models discussed in all of these papers have close parallels with studies of spin system dynamics and Ising games on graphs.